 Overnight Guests (off-campus visitors):

 Off-campus visitors are defined as anyone who is not a registered student at Gallaudet, Gallaudet students who reside off-campus, or students who are attending the Clerc Center, regardless of their age, except when the student is registered to stay with a parent or legal guardian in Visitor Housing.
-Children under the age of 18 are also not permitted to register as an overnight guest.

 Off-campus visitors can register as an overnight guest, provided that the off-campus visitor is properly registered and the host had prior discussion with, and the expressed approval of all roommates/suitemates.
 There are limits to the duration and frequency of such visits, in the interest of the rights of roommates, suitemates, and other residents.
 Overnight guests may stay for up to three (3) consecutive nights and may not be hosted in University housing for more than eight (8) nights total in any calendar month.
 In addition, a resident may not have overnight guests for more than eight (8) nights in any given calendar month (exception to the limit will be granted to members of the student's immediate family and other overnight guests as expressly permitted in writing by a Coordinator of Residence Education, Graduate Assistant, or the Office of Residence Life and Housing).
 Overnight guest registration period commences the first Friday after classes begin and concludes on Study Day.

 All residents who plan to have overnight guests are encouraged to register their overnight guest with the residence hall office in advance and obtain all the necessary signatures to ensure a smooth check in on the day the overnight guest will arrive.
 If any overnight guests need to stay longer than three consecutive nights, please see your Coordinator of Residence Education in advance to get permission prior to your overnight guest's arrival.
-Failure to do so will result in your overnight guest only being permitted to stay three nights until the host meets with his/her Coordinator of Residence Education to obtain permission.
+Failure to do so will result in your overnight guest only being permitted to stay three nights until the host meets with their Coordinator of Residence Education to obtain permission.

 Upon registration as an overnight guest, an overnight pass card will be issued to the overnight guest which is required to be carried by the overnight guest at all times and surrendered upon checking out.
 The overnight guest pass can also be used to board the University shuttle bus.
 The staff person will feed the overnight guest information into the Residence Life and Housing database.
 Residents are responsible for the behavior of their overnight guests, as the same rules and regulations that apply to residents also apply to their overnight guests.
 You should accompany your overnight guests around campus and at University-sponsored events on- and off-campus at all times, as you are responsible for your overnight guest's behavior.
 This may include responsibility for the cost of repair or replacement of any property, fines for violation of University or residence hall policies, or for treatment resulting from personal injury to others.